luc-github/Repetier-Firmware-4-Davinci/README.md

 To repurpose the main Extruder cooling fan to be controlled VIA G-Code instructions M106/M107:
 Set REPURPOSE_FAN_TO_COOL_EXTRUSIONS to 1, do not forget to add a fan with power source to cool extruder permanently if you use this option.

+Another excellent tutorial for flashing and installation is here from Jake : http://voltivo.com/forum/davinci-peersupport/501-da-vinci-setup-guide-from-installation-to-wireless-printing

+Or a great video done by Daniel Gonos: https://www.youtube.com/watch?v=rjuCvlnpB7M

 ***
 ##TODO